stanfordroboticsclub/StanfordQuadruped/README.md

 - Left joystick
     - Forward/back: moves the robot forward/backwards when in Trot mode
     - Left/right: moves the robot left/right when in Trot mode

+## Notes
+- PS4 controller pairing instructions (repeat of instructions above)
+    - To put it into pairing mode, hold the share button and circular Playstation button at the same time until it starts making quick double flashes.
+    - If it starts making slow single flashes, hold the Playstation button down until it stops blinking and try again.
+- Battery voltage
+    - If you power the robot with anything higher than 8.4V (aka >2S) you'll almost certainly fry all your expensive servos!
+    - Also note that you should attach a lipo battery alarm to your battery when running the robot so that you are know when the battery is depleted.
+Discharging your battery too much runs the risk of starting a fire, especially if you try to charge it again after it's been completely discharged.
+A good rule-of-thumb for know when a lipo is discharged is checking whether the individual cell voltages are below 3.6V.

+## Help
+- Feel free to raise an issue (https://github.com/stanfordroboticsclub/StanfordQuadruped/issues/new/choose) or email me at nathankau [at] stanford [dot] edu
+- We also have a Google group set up here: https://groups.google.com/forum/#!forum/stanford-quadrupeds